exasol/dynamodb-virtual-schema/doc/user-guide/user_guide.md

     MAPPING         = '/bfsdefault/default/path/to/mappings/in/bucketfs';
 ```

-No browse your data using you favorite SQL client.
+Now browse your data using you favorite SQL client.